By Amy DeYoung

 Follow these tips to pack your items safely for an overseas move:

-Saving space in your boxes and luggage saves you money and effort during any move, especially a move overseas.
+Saving space in your boxes and luggage is an effort and cost-saving strategy for moving, especially for an overseas move.
 Clothes and linens can easily take up a lot of space if packed loosely.
 Instead, roll your clothes tightly to save space.

 Space bags and vacuum sealed bags are another great way to save space because they can help you pack twice as much in the same space.